oregon-state-innovation-lab/crack-station-test-harness/README.md

 If the student repository is private (as it should be for this assignment), then make sure the student adds you as a *collaborator*.
 Then, use the ssh git link for the git URL.
 For the version tag to work, the student must `git tag` their release using *semantic versioning* (e.g. `git tag 1.0.0`).

+The tests have comments describing which set of tests belong to which version of Crackstation, i.e POC v1, POC v2, MVP.
+So, If you want to test POC v1, comment out the tests with mark POC v2 and MVP.

 ## Handy tricks